Cherry blossoms in Tokyo: Best spots and festivals

 • How to get there: The garden is a 15-minute walk from either Myogadani Station (Marunouchi Subway Line) or Hakusan Station (Mita Subway Line).

-Which cherry blossom spot is your favorite?
-Why not visit them all, using your JR Pass to travel quickly and affordably.
+Which sakura blossom spot is your favorite?
+If you’re having trouble choosing, simply visit them all, using your JR Pass to get round Tokyo quickly and affordably!

 Related Tours & Activities

-1 thought on “Cherry blossoms in Tokyo: Best spots and festivals”
+1 thought on “Cherry blossom in Tokyo: Best places to see sakura blossom”

 1. I found out several other best spots for sakura viewing.
 The one in Roppongi Itchome and Sakurazaka are great places too.
 Better yet, less tourists.